janwilmake/agent-pod/README.md

 **POD Servers**

 I soon aim to create a POD server that uses [simplerauth](https://github.com/janwilmake/universal-mcp-oauth/tree/main/simplerauth-client) for authentication, then offers a SOLID-like API that allows apps to easily read and write data to it.
 We can use [Durable Objects](https://developers.cloudflare.com/durable-objects/) for storage.

+Let me know if you want to be involved!